shopware/shopware/changelog/_unreleased/2024-03-07-fix-imageslider-including-deleted-media.md

 author_github: communicode-sw-dev
 ---
 # Administration
-* fixed imageSlider: remove deleted images so it won't break when mediaRepository returns null
+* Changed imageSlider to remove deleted images, so it won't break when mediaRepository returns null